amandie-ct/amandie-ct/README.md

 ### Hello there! :octocat:

-I'm Amanda, a bachelor in Psychology with a MSc in Psychobiology :brain:, and I'm studying to become a self-taught full stack web developer :computer:
+I am Amanda, a bachelor in Psychology with a MSc in Psychobiology :brain:, and I'm studying to become a self-taught full stack web developer :computer:

 Currently, I am participating of Hiring Coders training program, provided by Gama Academy and sponsored by VTEX, AWS and many other companies!